oriolgual/reefpoints/source/posts/2015-08-07-suave-up-your-code.md

 Assuming you're adhering to a single style guide for all your projects, the configuration would be the same everywhere. `ember-suave` exists so you don't have to recreate and maintain that file in every project.
 The addon comes bundled with a default configuration file that's nicely tucked away within the addon itself so you don't have to muck with it.

-Using the addon consists simply of running `ember install ember-suave`, then monitor your console for error messages during development.
+Using the addon consists simply of running `ember install ember-suave`, then monitoring your console for error messages during development.

 `ember-suave` also creates a test for each file it finds in your project, so that you can enforce the code style rules as part of your continuous integration flow, and fail any builds that don't comply.

 ## You don't rule `ember-suave`. `ember-suave` rules you.

-Actually, that's not quite true.
+Actually, that's not exactly true.
 The addon was made to be quite configurable.

 You can use it as is, or you can tweak which rules to enable or disable.
 To configure `ember-suave`, simply create a `.jscsrc` file at the root of your project, listing just those rules that you want to modify.
 The addon will take care of merging your custom configuration with its own.
 For example, the following `.jscsrc` file would set a different indentation style from the default of 2 spaces.
 It would also disable the `requireSpaceBetweenArguments` rule and instruct JSCS to ignore all the files in the `fixtures` folder: